abhiSuman99/weekday-pro/README.md

 ## Available Scripts

-In the project directory, you can run:\
 To start the project in Local.\
 Step1- Clone the code in you local.\
-Step2- npm install.\
+Step2- npm install\
-step3- npm start.\
+step3- npm start

 ### `npm start`